2200092/CS220AU-DP-2022/README.md

 - 2022-10-27 Seek information and take notes on digital identities and existential risks.
 - 2022-10-25 Makes notes in the permanent folder of videos related to the course content.
 - 2022-10-23 View all videos available in Moodle.
+- 2022-10-19 Create a new private reprositry to which only I have access and inside it create three folders called "projects.md", "permanent.md" and "inbox.md".
 - 2022-10-18 Create a github account, work on it and familiarise myself with this site.